marianosimone/take-a-look/tourism/usa_new-york.md

 - [Museum Hack](http://www.museumhack.com): A funny (albeit a bit pricy) way to go around some museums (for example the Met) with a group of guides who love art/history and know some cool facts/tips/secrets
 - [Brooklyn Botanic Garden](http://www.bbg.org/) Awesome japanase garden, cherry blossoms, bonsai museum, roses collection, herbal garden
 - [Governors Island](http://govisland.com/): Get some awesome downtown Manhattan, Statue of Liberty and Brooklyn Bridge views from an island that is 10 minutes away by ferry from Brooklyn or Manhattan.
 You get to see an old fort, gardens, contemporary art, etc.
+- [Kayak from Public Boat Houses](http://www.downtownboathouse.org) (Multiple piers in Manhattan and Brooklyn): You can get free instruction and at least 20 min's worth of free kayaking.
+Nice outdoors activity, with awesome views from both rivers

 ## Eat & Drink